 Degrees and courses of study in the University are offered in the twelve schools listed here with the date each was founded: Yale College (1701); School of Medicine (1813); Divinity School (1822); Law School (1824); School of Art (1865); Graduate School of Arts and Sciences (1892); School of Music (1894); School of Forestry & Environmental Studies (1900); School of Nursing (1923); School of Drama (1955); School of Architecture (1972); School of Management (1974).
 Each school has its own Dean, faculty, and board of permanent officers or other governing body, as approved by the Yale Corporation.
-The faculties of Yale College and the Graduate School constitute the Faculty of Arts and Sciences, which is under the direction of the Faculty of Arts and Sciences, the Dean of the President, the Provost, the Dean of the Faculty of Arts and Sciences, the Dean of Yale College, the Dean of the Graduate School, and the Dean of the School of Engineering & Applied Science.
+The faculties of Yale College and the Graduate School constitute the Faculty of Arts and Sciences, which is under the direction of the Faculty of Arts and Sciences, the Dean of Yale College, the Dean of the Graduate School, and the Dean of the School of Engineering & Applied Science.